Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Two-qubit entangling gate

-An oscillation in the state's purity from initially 1.0 to $\approx$ 0.6 and back to 1.0 is evident in Fig. \ref{fig:NegPurityEvolution}.
-This is due to varying qubit-phonon entanglement during the gate evolution time.
-This oscillation is a direct indication of the phase space trajectory generated by the gate, where at half the gate time, the purity is minimal and at the gate time, the purity is recovered (compare also Fig. \ref{fig:T1}).
-This indicates that one closed loop in phase space during the evolution of the gate has been completed \cite{MSGate2,Leibfried2003}, realizing the fastest possible two-qubit gate for the parameter set used here (compare section \ref{SecGateDesc}, Eq. \ref{Eq:gate_condition}, where different gate times are discussed).
+An oscillation in the state's purity from initially 1.0 to approximately 0.6 and back to 1.0 is evident in Fig. \ref{fig:NegPurityEvolution}.
+This feature is due to the variable entanglement of qubit phonons during the gate evolution time.
+This oscillation is a direct indication of the phase-space trajectory generated by the gate, where at half the gate time, the purity is minimal and, at the gate time, the purity is recovered (compare also Fig. \ref{fig:T1}).
+This finding indicates that one closed loop in phase space during the evolution of the gate has been completed \cite{MSGate2,Leibfried2003}, realizing the fastest possible two-qubit gate for the parameter set used here [compare section \ref{SecGateDesc}, Eq. (\ref{Eq:gate_condition}), where different gate times are discussed].